gbaptista/gemini-ai/README.md

   } }
 ```

 Even though streaming methods utilize Server-Sent Events (SSE), using this feature doesn't necessarily mean streaming data.
 For example, when `generate_content` is called with SSE enabled, you will receive all the data at once in a single event, rather than through multiple partial events.
-This occurs because `generate_content` isn't specifically designed for streaming, even though it is capable of utilizing Server-Sent Events.
+This occurs because `generate_content` isn't designed for streaming, even though it is capable of utilizing Server-Sent Events.

-### Server-Sent Events (SSE) Hang
+#### Server-Sent Events (SSE) Hang

 Method calls will _hang_ until the server-sent events finish, so even without providing a block, you can obtain the final results of the received events: